-We understand that you may wish to dedicate more time to these resources, as part of a Careers Week or dropdown day, or you may wish to complete these extended careers activities in isolation:
+We understand that you may wish to dedicate more time to these resources, as part of a Careers Week or dropdown day, or you may wish to complete these extended careers activities in isolation.

-Extension 1: History of the NHS (P11) Extension 2: Technology and the NHS (P11) Resources includedLesson Powerpoint slides2 x activities Resources includedLesson Powerpoint slides4 x activities Class time required: • 1 hour Class time required: • 1 hour
+Extension 1: History of the NHS See page 15 Extension 2: Technology and the NHS See page 15 Resources included Resources included Lesson PowerPoint slides Lesson PowerPoint slides 2 × activities 4 × activities • Class time required: • Class time required: 1 hour 1 hour

-How to use the resources: Format suggestions
+How to use the resources: format suggestions

-One of the benefits of the Step into the NHS Competition is the flexibility you have to integrate it within your current PSHE curriculum.
+One of the benefits of the Step into the NHS competition is the flexibility you have to integrate it within your current PSHE curriculum.
 It is not an additional extra that you have to squeeze in.
-The table below suggests a few different ways you might like to incorporate the competition into your teaching schedule.
+The information on this page suggests a few different ways you might like to incorporate the competition into your teaching schedule.